2024 South Carolina Gamecocks football team

 Following a disappointing and controversial first half of the season, (Note: The 2024 South Carolina-LSU game has been described by Saturday Down South as "extremely controversial", with two Gamecock defensive touchdowns taken away due to penalties.
 Near the end of the regular season, ESPN analyst Paul Finebaum commented: "South Carolina had [LSU] down seventeen.
 And then a couple of just unbelievably bad officiating calls at the end took the game away from South Carolina.
 And that may have been the most important officials call of the season in the SEC because, right now, South Carolina very likely would be in the playoff situation, and LSU would've been gone three weeks ago.") which saw close losses to LSU and Alabama as well as a blowout loss to Ole Miss, the Gamecocks won the last six games in the regular season.
 The four-game SEC winning streak was the first since 2012, while the four ranked wins and three regular season trophies were school records.
 (Note: At the time of their matchup with South Carolina on November 9th, Vanderbilt was not ranked in the more-relevant College Football Playoff rankings, but was ranked No. 24 in the AP Poll.
 This gave the Gamecocks four victories over "ranked teams" in 2024, a school record.)
 (Note: As of 2024, South Carolina had three regular season "trophy games": the Bonham Trophy for Texas A&M, the Mayor's Cup for Missouri, and the Palmetto Bowl Trophy for Clemson.
 The 2024 season was the first in which South Carolina defeated all three teams in the same season.)
 Two of those trophy wins were decided by late touchdowns.
 The winning streak earned South Carolina consideration for the College Football Playoff, (Note: Sources:) but they were instead invited to the Citrus Bowl, where they lost to Illinois.

 The Gamecocks were led by redshirt freshman quarterback sensation LaNorris Sellers as well as a defense that ranked among the best in the nation and school history.
 Kyle Kennard won the Bronko Nagurski Trophy, honoring him as the top defensive player in college football, and was a finalist for the Lombardi Award.
 Kennard was a consensus All-American, only the fifth in program history.
 Dylan Stewart was a finalist for the Shaun Alexander Freshman of the Year Award.
 Five defensive players were selected in the following NFL draft, a school record.
 Following the regular season, Sellers began receiving consideration as one of the best players in the country.
+Punter Kai Kroeger was also awarded All-American and 1st Team All-SEC honors for the second time in his career as a Gamecock.